blawson69/LootGenerator/README.md

 If you are adding to Magic Table A and Spells, use `--tables:Table A,Spells`, etc.

 #### Magic & Mundane Items
 Magic & Mundane Items have a specific format that allows a weighted distribution.
 For instance, Items with a weight of 2 will be twice as likely to be encountered as an item with a weight of 1.
-The default Items have a weight value based on the d100 roll from the DMG tables, so be aware that adding a large number of new items will skew those weights accordingly.
+The default Magic Items have a weight value based on the d100 roll from the DMG tables, so be aware that adding a large number of new items will skew those weights accordingly.

 There are many Magic Items that are unique and can only be found once during any campaign.
 To indicate this quality for your custom Items, send "unique" as the last parameter of the Magic Item.
 This item will then be removed from the database after it has been generated.